abinit/abipy_book/abipy_book/flows.md

 To clarify this point, let's take a standard KS band structure calculation as an example.
 In this case, we have an initial `ScfTask` that solves the KS equations self-consistently to produce a `DEN` file.
 The density is then used by a second `NscfTask` to compute a band structure on an arbitrary set of $k$-points.
 The `NscfTask` thus has a dependency on the `ScfTask` in the sense that it cannot be executed until the `ScfTask` is completed and the `DEN` file is produced by the `ScfTask`.

 Now that we have clarified the concept of `Task`, we can finally turn to `Works` and `Flow`.
 The `Work` can be seen as a list of `Tasks`, while the `Flow` is essentially a list of `Work` objects.
 Works are usually used to group tasks that are connected to each other.
 Flows are the final objects that are executed.
-The `Flow` provides an easy-to-use interface for performing this execution.
-The `Flow` provides a high-level API to perform common operations like launching the actual jobs, checking the status of the `Tasks`, correcting problems etc.
+The `Flow` provides an easy-to-use  high-level API to perform common operations like launching the actual jobs, checking the status of the `Tasks`, correcting problems etc.

 AbiPy provides several tools to generate Flows for typical first-principles calculations, so called factory functions.
 This means that you do not need to understand all the technical details of the python implementation.